Extend-VC-Research/FairGRAPE_EV/README.md

 ### Labelling images for training/validation
 Label tables are stored in the _csv_ folder.
 For FairFace, open FairFace.csv and fill the relevant columns. **IGNORE** the _service_test_ and _kmeansCluster_ columns as they are not used in the process.
+**Alternatively**, create a new csv file with the same format, specific to the new training and validation batch.
+Then perform merge all the label csv files, to create the input for the training routine.

 ### Run the training routine
 Run in terminal, as per the repo's instructions.